pyenv/pyenv-virtualenv/README.md

 This is prepared for similality between other `pyenv` commands like `shell` and `local`.

     $ pyenv activate --unset

-`pyenv deactivate` acts almost like following commands.
-You can also use virtualenv's `deactivate` in place of `pyenv deactivate`, but be careful with the _shell_ version because it will be persisted even if `deactivate` has invoked.

-    $ deactivate
-    $ pyenv shell --unset

 ### Special environment variables